-- ⊕ PE, PP, (density <1g/cm3) - Lightly metallised labels, foamed PET
+- ⊕ PE, PP, (density <1g/cm3) - Lightly metallised labels, foamed PET and paper labels without fiber losses

 Inks are detrimental for food-contact compliance, as they may induce non intended added substances (NIAS).
 Therefore, any direct printing is forbidden on PET-bottles and only laser marker printing is tolerated.
 Printing should be applied only on label or sleeve, that will get separated during the recycling process.